 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Types of Middle School Teacher Jobs

-In the United States, there were 630,300 jobs for Middle School Teacher in 2016.
+In 2016, there was an estimated number of 630,300 jobs in the United States for Middle School Teacher.
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 47,400 new jobs for Middle School Teacher by 2026.
 There will be an estimated 50,500 positions for Middle School Teacher per year.